Date of Award:

 This research revealed that communities have both positive and negative views of the river, but overall see it as an important community resource that is highly valued.
 Communities would like to participate more in river decision-making and have suggestions for how they would like to see that happen.
 The results in this dissertation can help bridge the gap between local city government officials and this minority community to help improve the river environmental quality and connections to the community.

 Carothers, Taya L., "Justice and the River: Community Connections to an Impaired Urban River in Salt Lake City" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7381.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .